 For instance, Google is building ‘Team Pods’.
-These, they state, are rooms with flexible rearrangement with desks, chairs, whiteboards, and storage units.
+These, they state, are rooms with flexible rearrangements with desks, chairs, whiteboards, and storage units.

 In addition to this, they are also developing new meeting rooms called ‘campfire’.
 They are modular, Circular Rooms with seating spaces and large displays for virtual employees.

-Microsoft is also revamping the distribution of spaces within their office buildings with modernized conference rooms.
+Microsoft is also revamping the distribution of spaces within its office buildings with modernized conference rooms.